 The research environment in Australia is strengthened by the country’s highly educated workforce – many of whom come from international backgrounds.

-Australia ranks first in the OECD Talent Attractiveness 2023 list for attracting and retaining highly educated workers.
+Australia ranks first in the OECD Talent Attractiveness 2023 for attracting and retaining highly educated workers.

 Talented researchers play an invaluable role in innovation and technological progress.
-This strengthens Australia’s competitiveness on the world stage and offer the opportunity to learn from academics who are leaders in their field.
+This strengthens Australia’s competitiveness on the world stage and offers the opportunity to learn from academics who are leaders in their field.

 Australian universities are good global citizens, working to help solve issues such as poverty, gender inequality and climate change.